erictubo/3d-localization/README.md

 ### Quick Setup

-Readily prepared data for the CAD models of the above datasets are available in the [models](models) directory, including:
+Readily prepared data for the CAD models of the above datasets are available in the [models directory](models), including:

 - BLEND files for Blender rendering
 - Textures for shading in Blender
 - Registration matrices: `T_ref.txt` (CAD model in the frame of the SfM model)

 Images & reconstructions still need to be downloaded from the links in the first column.
-These are too large to include in the repository and don't need to be reformatted anyways.
+These are too large to include in the repository and don't need to be reformatted anyway.

 The next steps can be skipped if using the provided data.